-Dr Lawrence Lai (Chairman)Honorary Senior Advisor, Hong Kong Hospital Authority (Hong Kong)
+Dr Lawrence Lai (Chairman)Honorary Member, International Hospital Federation (Hong Kong)

 Dr Lai obtained his medical qualification in Hong Kong in 1970.
 He was promoted to Consultant Physician in 1980, Senior Assistant Director in the Medical and Health Department in 1982 and Deputy Director, Hospital Services Department of the Hong Kong Government in 1989.